covemountainsoftware/cpputest-for-qpc/README.md

 # Introduction

-The `cpputest-for-qpc` project enables CppUTest for the QP/C Real-Time Embedded Framework.
+The `cpputest-for-qpc` library project enables CppUTest for the QP/C Real-Time Embedded Framework.
 This project provides for the following capabilities: